Substra/substra-documentation/docs/_sources/getting_started/installation/local_install_skaffold.md.txt

 #### 3. substra-frontend repository

-In the `susbtra-frontend` repository, please run the command `skaffold dev`.
+In the `substra-frontend` repository, please run the command `skaffold dev`.
 The platform will be ready once the terminal displays:

 ```sh
 [frontend-org-2-substra-frontend-787554fc4b-pmh2g substra-frontend] CACHING:  /login